payini/What-s-New-in-.NET-7/README.md

 ### StringSyntaxAttribute

 This new attribute allows you to specify what kind of data a string represents, for example Regex, JSON, or a DateTime.
-This will be use to expand syntax highlighting and colorization.
+This will be use to support more syntax highlighting and colorization options.

 Before